GaloisInc/helib-demos/simon-writeup.md

 L=64, over a billion times slower.
 Furthermore L must be large (much larger than 32) in order to complete the 44 rounds that SIMON calls for.

-With L=16, the bit sliced HElib implementation runs at 61s/round.
-If we amortize over the number of Ctxt slots (480), we get 127ms/round.
+With L=22, the bit sliced HElib implementation runs at ?s/round.
+If we amortize over the number of Ctxt slots (1800), we get 4s/round.

 Conclusion
 ----------

 HElib is cool.
 So is bit slicing.
 As far as performance goes, we can play with the L parameter to some degree, but it comes at great cost.
-A bootstrap operation would clearly allow all versions to complete the protocol.
+We can tune the maximum depth to the minimum necessary for our protocol, but a bootstrap operation would greatly extend the functionality of HElib.

-Thanks to Tom DuBuisson, Getty Ritter, and David Archer for their assistance and advice on this project.
+Many thanks to Tom DuBuisson, Getty Ritter, and David Archer for their assistance and advice on this project.